pkprincekumar7/annual-sports-event-full/README.md

 - Token is stored in `localStorage` as `authToken`
 - User data is fetched from the server on app mount and after login (not stored in localStorage)
 - Token is automatically included in all authenticated API requests via `fetchWithAuth` utility
-- On token expiration (401/403), user is automatically logged out and redirected
+- On token expiration (401), user is logged out and redirected; 403 does not clear auth
 - Authentication persistence: User stays logged in after page refresh - token is preserved and user data is automatically fetched on app mount
 - Optimized user fetching: Uses `/api/me` endpoint to fetch only current user data (more efficient than `/api/players`)